Living in Osaka Vs. Tokyo

 Osaka is the largest city in the Osaka Prefecture Osaka-fu (大阪府), located in the Kansai region of the Honshu Island of Japan.

-While the Osaka Metropolitan area is Japan’s second most populous area of Japan and the 10th in the world, behind Tokyo and Yokohama, Osaka prefecture ranks 3rd in Japan with a population of 8.809 million as per the 2019 census.
-Osaka-Shi, the biggest city of Osaka, also ranks as the third largest city in Japan, with a 2021 estimated population of 2,754,440.
+Osaka Metropolitan area is Japan’s second-most populous area and the 10th-most populous in the world, behind Tokyo and Yokohama.
+Among all the prefectures of Japan, Osaka prefecture ranks third, with a population of 8.809 million, according to the 2019 census.
+Osaka-Shi, the biggest city of Osaka, also ranks as the third-largest city in Japan, with an estimated population of 2,754,440 in 2021.

 Osaka City is divided into 24 wards, as shown in the map below.
-Hirano-Ku ward is the highest populous, with a population of 192,152, and Taishō-Ku is the least populous ward, with a population of 62,083 as per the 2020 census.
+Hirano-Ku ward is the most populous, with a population of 192,152, and Taishō-Ku is the least populous, with a population of 62,083 as of the 2020 census.

 24 Wards of Osaka